AnonymousScholar2025/Aniso/README.md

 # This will automatically find and install your custom fmesher from the Remotes field
 # in the DESCRIPTION file.
 remotes::install_github("AnonymousScholar2025/Aniso", subdir = "Package")
+# OR, if running locally:
+# devtools::install("Package") # Must be run from the root directory of the repo
 ```

 ### Step 4: Run Analysis Scripts